RationalityEnhancementGroup/MGPO-SSD/README.md

 python -m http.server
 ```

+We used Heroku to host the experiment and Prolific to recruit participants.
 Before deploying the experiment, it is important to comment out line 60-61 in ```experiment/static/js/experiment.js``` since a balanced condition assignment will be handled through PsiTurk.